 At the National Business Aircraft Association (NBAA) show in Orlando, Fla., this week, Greg Laxton, head of Boeing Business Jets, shared details of the progress of the Max family program, noting that the company has orders for 20 Maxs in the works and will deliver the first Max 9 in 2019 and the first Max 7 in 2021.
 However, there was more immediate news of note, with Laxton announcing that the program’s first green jet (a Max 8) was delivered to its owner earlier this year; it’s now at a completion center having its interior installed.

 And while we’re sure its cabin will be impressive, it would be damn-near impossible to beat the new interior concept the company revealed at the show (though Albert Pinto’s comes pretty close).
-The concept was designed by Argentinian firm Sky Style and marks the first time BBJ has collaborated with the design company.
+The concept was designed by Argentinian firm Sky Style (with visuals created by KiPcreating) and marks the first time BBJ has collaborated with the design company.
 “We met them at a design awards that took place in Venice this year, and Sky Style was a fellow award winner,” says Laxton.
 “We took the opportunity to look at each other’s work and decided that Sky Style would be a great partner for their first business jetliner design.”

 The Max concept is called Genesis and is said to draw inspiration from elements of nature.
 For instance, the color palette is evocative of a cloudy white-sand beach, its ceiling is decorated with LEDs that evoke stars in the night sky, and it is full of sweeping lines and curves that recall rolling hills.
 That said, the interior reminds me more of Star Trek than Starry Night, with LED strips illuminating the edges of tables and bulkheads as well as executive seats that look like the commander’s chair in a spaceship.